-If someone dies due to the negligence of a third party, the deceased’s dependants can take an action against the third party.
+If someone dies due to the negligence of a third party, the deceased’s dependents can take an action against the third party.

-Only one action can be brought against the same third party and it must be brought on behalf of all the deceased dependants.
-The dependants can make a claim for mental distress arising out of the death.
-The dependants can also make a claim for pecuniary loss, such as loss of earning or entitlements, which the dependants could have reasonably expected to receive, had the deceased not died.
+Only one action can be brought against the same third party and it must be brought on behalf of all the deceased dependents.
+The dependents can make a claim for mental distress arising out of the death.
+The dependents can also make a claim for pecuniary loss, such as loss of earning or entitlements, which the dependents could have reasonably expected to receive, had the deceased not died.

 What information should I bring to my consultation?

 Firstly, if you do not have any of the following information, do not be concerned as we will generally be able to source it ourselves.

 However, if possible you should bring the following: